 Transfer Work Policies and Practices

-Xavier University's official transfer credit policies can be found using these links to our undergraduate and graduate catalogs:
+Xavier University's official transfer credit policies can be found in our undergraduate and graduate University Catalogs.

 New Transfer Students